LCpl. Jonathan W. Grant

 Family members said Grant worked in radio communications.

-Grant leaves behind a fiancee, a 5-year-old daughter and 17-month-old son.
+Grant leaves behind a fiancee, a 5-year-old daughter, and a 17-month-old son.

 Grant joined the Marines in 2002.
 He had been in Iraq since January.